Ali-Nategh/mytones_proj/README.md

-Other sections will be added.
+Other sections will be added soon.

 # How to use (With Docker):

-Clone the project, run ``` docker compose up (optional -d to hide logs from cmd) ``` , then go to the ``` /api-docs ``` page and use ``` get /admin/migratePrisma ```.
+1 - Clone the project, run ``` docker compose up -d (-d is optional to start docker container in background and hide logs from cmd) ``` , then go to the ``` /api-docs ``` page and use ``` get /admin/migratePrisma ```.

-You're all setup!
+That's it, you're all setup!

-if something goes wrong repeat this XD
+if something goes wrong repeat step 1 XD

 # APIs: